jear/openstack_lab/README.md

 <!--- [comment]: # Table of Content to be added --->

+## Prerequisites

+In order to follow this lab, you need to :

+Part one :
+* Be familiar with Linux.
+* Have knowledge with IAAS and Openstack (follow our colleagues Openstack training).
+* Have a few network knowledge.

+Part two :
+* Be familiar with Linux.
+* Have knowledge with IAAS and Openstack.
+* Some knowledge in the development world.

 ## Objectives of Lab
 At the end of the Lab part one, students should be able to understand automation concept and be able to do their own automation scenario.